 WWF are determined to stop the destruction of nature and help our planet and its animals recover.
 They're currently focusing on some really big challenges that will help turn things around.

 We all know someone who has been affected by cancer, which is why many people like to donate to Cancer Research UK - the world's leading independent cancer charity dedicated to saving lives through research, influence and information.
+You can even buy charity Christmas cards to support Cancer Research and other charities.

 The British Heart Foundation are working towards a world free from the fear of heart and circulatory diseases.
 The money raised goes towards research, cures and treatments, so we can beat heartbreak forever.